LowriWilliams/LowriWilliams.github.io/content/recent_publication/The Emotional Landscape of Technological Innovation: a Case Study of ChatGPT's Launch/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: 'Journal of Information'
+publication: 'Journal of Informatics'
 publication_short: ""

-abstract: This paper presents a data-driven framework to identify and quantify the influence of such features on the visibility and impact of technology-related tweets.
-The quantitative analysis from statistical modelling reveals that certain content-based features, like the number of words and pronouns used, positively correlate with the impressions of tweets, with increases of up to 2.8%.
+abstract: This paper overcomes this limitation by presenting a comprehensive analysis for investigating the emotional landscape surrounding technology adoption by using the launch of ChatGPT as a case study.

 # Summary.
 An optional shortened abstract.
 summary:

 tags:
 - Emerging Technologies
-- Natural Language Processing
-- Statistical Modelling
+- Technology Barriers
-- Social Media Data Analysis
 - Technology Adoption
+- Emotive Language Analysis
+- Topic Modelling
+- ChatGPT

 featured: true

 # links: